jfsaaved-accenture/java-bootcamp-2025-overview/Java Boot Camp 2025 - Accenture v3.md

 ### **Information**
-- A condensed guide to Java, OOP, & Spring Boot, with AM & PM sessions
+- A condensed guide to Java, OOP, & Spring Boot, with AM & PM sessions (4 weeks)
 - Interactive and will spend a decent amount of time reading and writing Java code
 - Answers will be shared for the hands-on at the end of the day
 - **No charge code**
 ### **Goals / Benefits**
-- Get a basic understanding of Java & Spring Boot
+- Get a basic understanding of Java & Spring Boot and see if it is for you
-- Get a foundational mental road map and be confident on how to navigate deeper
+- Get a basic mental road map and be confident on how to fill in other areas
+- Training your brain: creativity & logic
 - Be confident in making your own Java personal projects
 - Be confident in learning a new language
 - Have a repository of multiple code examples that you made / collaborated with others
+- Have your own personal project
+- Ideas on how to move forward
 - Have some foundation for your first Java role
 - Have a place to practice public communication skills and doing technical demos
 ### **AM Meeting Structure (1 hour)**